 It took a minute before the teamwork of the war on the termites adjusted to the pace of working on the puzzle.
 Once or twice I put a piece near her that was the right piece for the spot we were working on.
 She picked it up, held it above the spot where it belonged, and, maybe in protest against my act of charity, put it aside.
 When we got to the end she waited a long time before she fit the last piece in.

-She looked at me in provocation.
+She looked at me in provocation, or expectation, an interesting moment of suspense–would she finish the puzzle, or prolong the night by depriving herself of a triumph?.
 I kept quiet.
 She put the piece in its place.
 The world was complete.
 For the second time that night we gave each other high fives, celebrated our success, and turned out the lights.